-The fourth section in the Question Design Window is the Buttons section.
+The fourth section in the Question Design Editor is the Buttons section.
 Under the Buttons section authors can add up to three (3) buttons to a question, give the button a label, associate variables with a button, set the destination of each question, and manage the counting variable for a repeat dialog.

 Adding & Labeling Buttons

-Figure 112: Default “Continue” Button.
+Figure: Default “Continue” Button.

-Figure 113: Example of three buttons.
+Figure: Example of three buttons.

-Figure 114: Adding or Deleting Buttons.
+Figure: Adding or Deleting Buttons.

 Setting A Question’s Destination

 Each button has a question destination field that allows the author to direct the end-user to the appropriate question following the completion of that question.
 This is the way that the author branches the end user through the A2J Guided Interview.
-The default destination for a button is [no where] (Figure 116).
-If the destination field is set to [no where] the end user or tester in Preview Mode will not be able to move on to other questions in the Guided Interview.
+The default destination for a button is [no where] (figure below).
+If the destination field is set to [no where] the end user or tester in Preview Mode will not be able to move on to other questions in the A2J Guided Interview.

-Figure 116: A question with no destination set from the authoring perspective.
+Figure: A question with no destination set from the authoring perspective.

-To select a destination for a particular button, click into the blue field next to the “Destination” label.
-A2J Author will open a new window with a list of all the questions available in this Guided Interview.
-From the question set, select the desired destination question by clicking on it and then click “Change” (Figure 117).
+To select a destination for a particular button, click the "Set Destination" button .
+A2J Author will open a new window with a list of all the questions available in this A2J Guided Interview.
+From the question set, select the desired destination question by clicking on it and then click “Change” (figure below).

-Figure 117: Pop out window of all available destination questions.
+Figure: Pop out window of all available destination questions.

-Figure 118: Special Branching destinations list.
+Figure: Special Branching destinations list.